Follow these guidelines to maximize data protection and security:

 Hard drives are often used to store sensitive information.
 To protect this information from unauthorized disclosure, hard drives should be sanitized prior to being reused, decommissioned, or disposed.

-If you do not physically destroy a decommissioned drive, use disk-wiping tools such as the Oracle Solaris format(1M) command to completely erase all data from the disk drive.
+Use disk-wiping tools such as the Oracle Solaris format(1M) command to completely erase all data from the disk drive.
 Alternatively, you can use physical degaussing tools, if appropriate and available.

 Organizations are strongly encouraged to refer to their data protection policies to determine the most appropriate method to sanitize hard drives.